Barbara Leonard (actress)

-Barbara Leonard (January 9, 1908 - July 2, 1971) was an actress in the U.S. She was in several films during the 1930s.
-She co-starred in Men of the North.
+Barbara Leonard (née Violet Arlene Anderson; 9 January 1908 – 2 July 1971) was an actress in the United States.
+Her most prolific time of acting was during 1930s, including a prominent starring role in Men of the North (1930).

-She reported robberies and being incapacitated during the alleged thefts.
+She had reported various robberies throughout her life, and of being incapacitated during the alleged thefts.

+Family

 She was married to a prominent piano teacher.